LigaData/spark/docs/index.md

 Get Spark from the [downloads page](https://spark.apache.org/downloads.html) of the project website.
 This documentation is for Spark version {{site.SPARK_VERSION}}.
 Spark uses Hadoop's client libraries for HDFS and YARN.
 Downloads are pre-packaged for a handful of popular Hadoop versions.
 Users can also download a "Hadoop free" binary and run Spark with any Hadoop version [by augmenting Spark's classpath](hadoop-provided.html).
-Scala and Java users can include Spark in their projects using its Maven coordinates and in the future Python users can also install Spark from PyPI.
+Scala and Java users can include Spark in their projects using its Maven coordinates and Python users can install Spark from PyPI.

 If you'd like to build Spark from